Dramatically grown well beyond the quaint historic town.

 Visiting tourists and those who call Basalt home don’t want for outdoor activities or a robust quality of life — and it’s all less than 20 miles from Aspen and world-class skiing.

-It does not matter if you are a seller, a buyer, a renter or an investor, Erik’s aim is to make you a client for life.
-He achieves that goal with candor, zeal, focus, creativity, insight, business knowledge and, most importantly, a strong work ethic.
+It does not matter if you are a seller, buyer, renter, or investor, Erik’s aim is to make you a client for life.
+He achieves that goal through candor, focus, creativity, insight, business knowledge, and a strong work ethic, while guiding clients through Aspen and Snowmass real estate with care and discretion.

 Let's Connect